survivejs/site/drafts/material-ui-interview.md

 ## How does *Material-UI* work?

-*Material-UI* has two foundations, React and [JSS](https://github.com/cssinjs/jss).
-Most of the heavy lifting is done by these two libraries.
+Most of the heavy lifting in *Material-UI* is done by React and [JSS](https://github.com/cssinjs/jss).
-While we have been betting on React early in 2014 and have stuck it to it, we are at our **third iteration** on the styling solution.
+While we bet on React early in 2014 and have stuck with it, we are already at our **third iteration** on our choice of a styling solution.
-We have started with LESS, tried inline-style, and are now transitioning toward **CSS-in-JS** thanks to JSS.
+We started with Less, tried inline styles, and now are switching to **CSS in JS** thanks to JSS.

-One of the first things people ask when discovering the library is how to customize the style of it.
+One of the first things people ask when they find out about the library is how to customize the style of it.
-We used to have a poor answer to that question, but it's getting much better now.
+In the past our answer to that question was not ideal, but it's improving now.
-As components evolve in different contexts, we have identified four different types of customization needs going from **the most specific** to **the most generic** one:
+Through the evolution of components in different contexts, we have identified and addressed four types of customization going (ordered from most specific to most generic):

 - [Specific variation for a one-time situation](https://material-ui-1dab0.firebaseapp.com/customization/overrides#1-specific-variation-for-a-one-time-situation)
 - [Specific variation of a component made by a user and used in different contexts](https://material-ui-1dab0.firebaseapp.com/customization/overrides#2-specific-variation-of-a-component)
 - [Material Design variations like with the buttons](https://material-ui-1dab0.firebaseapp.com/customization/overrides#3-material-design-variations)
 - [User global theme variation](https://material-ui-1dab0.firebaseapp.com/customization/overrides#4-user-global-theme-variation)

-And we have addressed all of them.

-## How does *Material-UI* differ from the other solutions?
+## How does *Material-UI* differ from other solutions?

-People need to understand the **tradeoffs we have made**.
+It helps to understand the tradeoffs we have made.
-If you have tried to build a UI library in the past, or even a presentational component you know that, at some point, you have to prioritize one dimension over another.
+At some point when building a UI library or even a presentational component, one aspect will need to be prioritized over another.
 So let's see what we have prioritized and what we haven't.

-First, I believe that **most of the value of using a UI library comes from the contract API it's giving you**.
+First, I believe that **most of the value of using a UI library comes from the API contract it provides**.
 But at the same time, API design is one of the hardest things to do when building a UI library.

 1. We want the API to be consistent.
 We want to reduce the cognitive overhead of learning our API.
-That's opposed to an API tuned for each context.
+This is prioritized over an API tuned for specific contexts.
 2. We want the API to be low-level.
 By low-level, we mean close to the DOM elements.
 **It's simpler to recover from no abstraction than from a wrong one** and it's increasing composition capabilities.
 We encourage users **to build on top of it**.
 If they find something valuable, we can integrate it into the library.
 That's opposed to a high-level API.